-Data for Local Impact, an initiative by Geospatial Tanzania, is an innovative program aimed at addressing the risk that climate change can have on public health.
+Data for Local Impact, an initiative by Geospatial Tanzania, is an innovative program aimed at addressing public health issues and advocating for climate change adaptation and mitigation strategies.

 Every year Tanzania loses 375,000 hectares of forests to the production of charcoal and firewood.
 These two materials are frequently used for cooking at home.
 Their use not only affects the quality of the air we breathe outdoors, but it also causes household air pollution, which has very dangerous consequences.
 This type of pollution is the single most important environmental health risk factor worldwide.
 It causes 4.3 million premature deaths each year.
 Of those deaths, 3.8 million are caused by noncommunicable diseases: household air pollution is estimated to cause 25% of all deaths from stroke, 15% of deaths from ischaemic heart disease, 17% of deaths from lung cancer, and more than 33% of all deaths from chronic obstructive pulmonary disease in low- and middle-income countries.

 Women and children are at particularly high risk of disease from exposure to household air pollution: 60% of all premature deaths attributed to household air pollution occur in women and children.